Thursday, 5 January 2017

 What is Heatstroke?

-Heatstroke is a life-threatening condition where your body overheats to 104°F (40°C) or higher.
+Heatstroke is a severe, life-threatening medical condition where your body's cooling system completely fails, causing your core temperature to skyrocket to 104°F (40°C) or higher.

 Heat Exhaustion vs. Heatstroke:

-Heat Exhaustion involves heavy sweating and pale skin.
-Heat Stroke is worse: the body stops sweating, skin becomes hot/red, and confusion sets in.
+Heat Exhaustion involves heavy sweating, weakness, and pale, clammy skin.
+Heat Stroke is significantly worse: the body often stops sweating entirely, the skin becomes hot and red, and severe mental confusion or unconsciousness sets in.

 ⚠️ MEDICAL EMERGENCY

 Heatstroke can kill.
-It causes brain, heart, and kidney damage within minutes.
+It causes rapid, irreversible damage to the brain, heart, kidneys, and muscles within a matter of minutes.

-Call 911 immediately if you suspect heatstroke.
-Do not give the person fluids to drink if they are not fully conscious.
+Call 911 immediately if you suspect someone has heatstroke.
+Do not give the person fluids to drink if they are vomiting or not fully conscious, as they could easily choke.

 Symptoms

-The hallmark of heatstroke is a core body temperature above 104°F (40°C).
-Other signs include:
+The hallmark clinical sign of heatstroke is a core body temperature above 104°F (40°C).
+Other critical warning signs include:

-• Altered Mental State: Confusion, agitation, slurred speech, or delirium.
+• Altered Mental State: Confusion, agitation, slurred speech, irritability, delirium, or sudden seizures.

-• Hot, Dry Skin: In classic heatstroke, the skin feels hot and dry (no sweating).
-Note: In exertional heatstroke caused by exercise, skin may still be slightly moist.
+• Hot, Dry Skin: In classic heatstroke (caused by hot weather), the skin feels very hot and completely dry (no sweating).
+Note: In exertional heatstroke caused by strenuous exercise, the skin may still feel slightly moist.

 Immediate First Aid (While Waiting for Help)

-Time is muscle.
-You must cool the person down before the ambulance arrives.
+Time is muscle and brain tissue.
+You must begin aggressively cooling the person down before the ambulance even arrives.

-1. Move to Shade: Get the person indoors or into the shade immediately.
+1. Move to Shade: Get the person indoors into air conditioning or into deep shade immediately.

-2. Remove Clothing: Take off excess clothes (shoes, socks, heavy shirts).
+2. Remove Clothing: Strip off all excess clothing (shoes, socks, heavy shirts, or tight athletic gear).

-3. Cool Rapidly: This is the most important step.
+3. Cool Rapidly: This is the single most important step you can take.

-• Place ice packs on the neck, armpits, and groin (these areas have large blood vessels close to the skin).
+• Place ice packs or cold, wet towels directly on the neck, armpits, and groin (these specific areas have large blood vessels very close to the skin, allowing for rapid core cooling).

 Causes